lhartikk/GenesisH0/README.md

 Create a unique genesis hash with custom pszTimestamp

-    python genesis.py --scrypt -z "Time flies like an arrow.
+    python genesis.py -a scrypt -z "Time flies like an arrow.
 Fruit flies like a banana."

 Create the original genesis hash found in DarkCoin. (requires [xcoin-hash](https://github.com/lhartikk/xcoin-hash))